 Compact InAs Quantum Dot Multilayers Realizing High-Power Lasers

-• Utilizing quantum dots as gain medium to achieve ultra-high optical output at telecommunication wavelength remains a persistent goal.
-In this work, we present an approach to enhance optical gain while maintaining a compact active region, suitable for high-power quantum dot lasers operating at wavelength of 1.31 μm.
-By reducing the growth temperature of InAs quantum dot (QD) in the latter layers, compact 12-layer QDs with high density and photoluminescence intensity are achieved.
-Based on this optimized structure, high-power QD lasers are grown and fabricated with 1600 μm cavity length and 2.5 μm ridge width, delivering a maximum output power of 212 mW, a peak wall-plug efficiency of 16%, and a maximum net modal gain of 6.6 cm-1 at room-temperature (RT).
-Moreover, the device demonstrates excellent thermal robustness, maintaining 99 mW output power at 110 ℃.
+• Utilizing quantum dots (QDs) as a gain medium to achieve ultra-high optical output at telecommunication wavelengths remains a persistent goal.
+In this work, we present an approach to enhance optical gain while maintaining a compact active region, suitable for high-power QD lasers operating at a wavelength of 1.31 µm.
+By reducing the growth temperature of InAs QDs in the latter layers, compact 12-layer QDs with high density and photoluminescence intensity are achieved.
+Based on this optimized structure, high-power QD lasers are grown and fabricated with a 1600 µm cavity length and a 2.5 µm ridge width, delivering a maximum output power of 212 mW, a peak wall-plug efficiency of 16%, and a maximum net modal gain of 6.6 cm-1 at room temperature.
+Moreover, the device demonstrates excellent thermal robustness, maintaining an output power of 99 mW at 110 ℃.

 • Article Text